AidenTran900/CPPyML/README.md

 # ML Models

-A C++ machine learning library built from the ground up.
-Implementing various ML algorithms and models using fundamental linear algebra and optimization techniques.
+A C++ machine learning library built from the ground up implementing various ML algorithms and models.

 ## Features